MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-poc-sc-config-mgr.md

 ## Prepare for Zero Touch installation

-This section contains several procedures to support Zero Touch installation with Microsoft Endpoint Configuration Manager.
+This section contains several procedures to support Zero Touch installation with Microsoft Configuration Manager.

 ### Create a folder structure